 \subsection{A Unified Proto-Galactic Population}

-We interpret the proto-Galaxy as the composite stellar population that formed up to the transition from dispersion-dominated assembly to the emergence of a rotation-supported disk.
-Across Gaia XP metallicity catalogs, the metal-poor MDF tails ($-3<\mathrm{[Fe/H]}<-2.0$) follow nearly single-slope exponentials ($k \approx 1$), consistent with a chemically well-mixed system whose early star formation was regulated by gas supply rather than distinct subcomponents.

-Over the metallicity interval, the metal-poor tails of the MDFs from various Gaia XP catalogs follow an approximately single-slope exponential density with logarithmic slopes centered near $k\approx1$.
-After applying each catalog's recommended quality cuts, we find no compelling evidence for secondary peaks or shoulders are detected within this range.
-Modest departures occur only at the edges and are attributable to known pipeline and selection boundaries: APOGEE-anchored products steepen below $\mathrm{[Fe/H]}=-2$ because of scarce training labels, whereas VMP-boosted designs (e.g., Ca HK-based or explicitly VMP-augmented training) flatten the extreme metal-poor end.
+{We interpret the proto-Galaxy as the composite stellar population that formed up to the transition from dispersion-dominated assembly to the emergence of a rotation-supported disk.
+Across the Gaia XP metallicity catalogs, the metal-poor MDF tails over $-3<\mathrm{[Fe/H]}<-2.0$ are generally well described by an approximately single-slope exponential with logarithmic slopes centered near $k\approx1$.
+After applying each catalog's recommended quality cuts, we find no compelling evidence for secondary peaks or shoulders within this interval.
+Residual departures appear mainly near the boundaries and are consistent with known pipeline and selection effects: APOGEE-anchored products tend to steepen below $\mathrm{[Fe/H]}\approx-2$ because of sparse metal-poor training labels, whereas VMP-optimized or CaHK-based designs can flatten the extreme metal-poor end.
 These effects likely account for much of the inter-catalog variation in the fitted slopes, but they do not qualitatively change the main result that the metal-poor tail is broadly smooth and close to exponential over the adopted metallicity range.}

 Taken together, these pipeline and selection effects explain the apparent differences among catalogs without requiring genuine departures from a single-exponential halo MDF over $-3\le\mathrm{[Fe/H]}<-2.0$.
 This result holds even when MDFs are reexamined in Galactocentric-radius or magnitude slices.
 Residual differences track known selection footprints-XP spectra exist only for $G<17.65$, and some catalogs restrict inference to specific luminosity classes (e.g., vetted RGB), altering CMD occupancy and the inner/outer-halo mixture.
 Within these limits, the slope stability across $R$ and magnitude supports a globally similar metal-poor tail.